IndrajeetPatil/Advanced-R-exercises/_book/Quotation.md

 #> expr(x + y)
 ```

-- Ignoring empty arguments: The `.ignore_empty` argument in `exprs()` gives you a much finer control over what to do with the empty arguments, while `alist()` always ignores none of such arguments.
+- Ignoring empty arguments: The `.ignore_empty` argument in `exprs()` gives you a much finer control over what to do with the empty arguments, while `alist()` doesn't provide a way to ignore such arguments.

 ```r